SharezoneApp/sharezone-app/lib/sharezone_localizations/README.md

 To manage or observe locale changes:

-- AppLocaleProviderBloc can be injected in your widget tree to handle locale switching logic.
+- `AppLocaleProvider` can be injected in your widget tree to handle locale switching logic.
-- AppLocaleBuilder can be used to rebuild widgets whenever the locale changes and provides the current AppLocales enum value.

 ---